streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

-This file describes in detail process of creating a new quest.
+This file describes in detail the process of creating a new quest.

 For code style and more general info - see [CONTRIBUTING file](CONTRIBUTING.md#development).